ReDiGim: Redistributive Imaginaries in Contemporary Europe (2022-2025)

 Topics: ambiguity, power, humanitarianism, citizenship, policy, favors, clientelism, Bosnia and Herzegovina

-Ethnological Archives in the Balkans, 2011-2015
+Ethnological Archives in the Balkans (2011-2015)

-This research started in 2011, when I won the Wenner Gren grant to organize the conference Anthropology Otherwise, together with Andrew Hodges, Vanja Celebicic, and Marina Simic.
+This research started in 2011, when I won the Wenner Gren grant to organize the conference Anthropology Otherwise, together with Andrew Hodges, Vanja Čelebičić, and Marina Simić.

 The discussions the thirty participants had led during this five-day event, held at the Petnica Science Centre, have given me an impetus to look more closely at the history of ethnography at the beginning of the twentieth century in Croatia and Serbia.